nikolovlazar/egghead-beginners-guide-nextjs/README.md

-# The Beginner's Guide to Next JS
+# The Beginner's Guide to Next.js

-Hi there 👋 Welcome to The Beginner's Guide to Next JS [egghead.io](https://egghead.io) course! 🚀
+Hi there 👋 Welcome to The Beginner's Guide to Next.js [egghead.io](https://egghead.io) course! 🚀

 ## What do I need?

 Before starting this course, you should be comfortable working with React, TypeScript, and understand basic Web Dev concepts.

-Also, make sure you have [Node JS](https://nodejs.org/) and [Visual Studio Code](https://code.visualstudio.com/) installed on your machine.
+Also, make sure you have [Node.js](https://nodejs.org/) and [Visual Studio Code](https://code.visualstudio.com/) installed on your machine.

 ## How do I start?

 This is a monorepo.
-Each lesson is its own Next JS project and lives inside the `/lessons` folder.
-To get started, run `yarn` (or `npm install`) at the root (this installs all of the dependencies), `cd` into a certain lesson (`cd lessons/01`) and follow the instructions in the lesson's `README` file.
+Each lesson is its own Next.js project and lives inside the `/lessons` folder.
+To get started, run `npm install` at the root (this installs all of the dependencies), `cd` into a certain lesson (`cd lessons/01`) and follow the instructions in the lesson's `README` file.

 ## Who are you?